-This bill proposes significant changes to the regulations surrounding telephone use for inmates within the corrections system.
-It repeals existing provisions that allowed the Department of Corrections to charge inmates for phone calls and introduces new requirements mandating the provision of free voice communication services to inmates and juveniles in detention facilities.
+This bill proposes significant changes to the regulations surrounding telephone use for inmates within correctional facilities.
+It repeals existing provisions that allowed the Department of Corrections to charge inmates for phone calls and introduces new requirements mandating the provision of free voice communication services to inmates and juveniles held in residential placement or detention centers.

 Statutes affected: